-Continuing our series of Hidden Gem Schools, we are pleased to present these 8 awesome Chicago high schools.
+Continuing our series of Out-Performing Schools, we are pleased to present these 8 awesome Chicago high schools.
 These schools are underrated by traditional public school ranking websites.
-Previously, we published the top 5 hidden gem elementary schools in Chicago, and the top 30 hidden gems in the Chicago suburbs.
+Previously, we published the top 5 out-performing elementary schools in Chicago, and the top 30 out-performers in the Chicago suburbs.
 When it comes to Elementary schools in Chicago, there is no shortage of high quality neighborhood schools, where families that live in the attendance boundaries are guaranteed free admittance to the school.
 It wasn’t always that way though.
 Chicago has seen a remarkable increase in the quality of public education, and you can read more about it here on our blog post.

 But what about the high schools?

 There are basically 4 ways for Chicago high school students to get admittance to a school.
 They can test in, apply, enter the lottery, or attend their neighborhood school.